cloudflare/cloudflare-docs/content/analytics/network-analytics/reference/network-analytics-v1.md

 To print or download a snapshot report from **Network Analytics**, follow these steps:

-Click **Print report**.
+Select **Print report**.
 Your web browser's print interface displays options for printing or saving as a PDF.

 ___